Built for Speed

 + What does it cost?

 TT registration is the same price as a Track Day registration for the same event.
 Drivers can participate in the “All-You-Can-Eat” package that allows you to drive in both the TT and Advanced sessions, for double the track time.
-Instructors can also register for TT at a reduced price.
-See the Track Days page for more details on each event.
+Instructors can also register for TT for FREE, beginning two weeks before the close of registration.
+Registration is first-come-first-serve.
+See the HPDE Events page for more details on each event.